Tax amnesty scheme: 70pc beneficiaries are from Karachi, Lahore

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Karachi and Lahore are still on the top benefitting from the tax amnesty scheme, as around 70 percent of those availing themselves of the scheme belong to these two major cities.
+ISLAMABAD: Karachi and Lahore are still on the top benefitting from the tax amnesty scheme, as around 70 percent of those availing themselves of the scheme belong to these two major cities, it is learnt.

 In the last amnesty introduced by the PML-N-led government, around 90 percent had availed themselves of tax amnesty from Karachi and Lahore with a share of 60 percent belonging to Karachi and 30 percent to Lahore.
 The rest of Pakistan had availed 10 percent amnesty.